samiya-jabbar/Heroku_shop_items_API/README.md

-# Flask api of calculator which is deployed on Heroku.
+# Flask api of shop items which is deployed on Heroku.

 **Heroku app link : https://shop-items-api-at-heroku.herokuapp.com/**